dneelyep/Ideopoly/README.txt

 On Unix, navigate to the directory <root game folder>/src and execute the run_program script.

-Or, on Windows (with Dr. Java installed), just compile it with Dr. Java and run the Menu.java file.
+On Windows (with the Dr. Java IDE installed), just compile it with Dr. Java and run the Menu.java file.

 ============